Web-ski/project-association-web/readme.md

 # Web of an Academic Association
 ### (project-association-web)

-An example website of an international scientific association.
+The example website of an international scientific association.
 Created using:
 - HTML5
 - SCSS